 Patrimoine culturel et diversité : projet STEPS

-How will STEPS work?
+How did STEPS work?

 PARTICIPATORY HERITAGE MAPPING

 The methodology of Participatory Asset Mapping was adapted for use in relation to diverse cultural heritage.
 Participatory Asset Mapping is a process where community members collectively create visual inventories of their own community’s assets on a map.
 The key to Asset Mapping is survey the human and physical assets of a given place.

 The focus on heritage resulted in a map of those heritage assets that make up the pluralist identity of the community.
 Assets could include built, as well as intangible heritage features (traditions, practices, knowledge and expressions of human creativity), anything that people who live and work in the territories feel it is significant to them, in line with the Faro principles.

 This process facilitated an understanding of what these features mean to individuals and how they impact each other.
 The group gained insight into the specific value granted to community assets by different community members.

 The participatory mapping was done through social investigation, a broad term that encompasses many different methods of gathering community knowledge through a community-engaged approach.
 With Social Investigation, community members will collect and map information on an individual basis, which was later combined.
 This method differs from traditional information gathering methods in that it focuses on gathering information directly from people and communities, instead of about people and communities (from secondary sources).
 Widely recognised and used methods of social investigation include interviews, surveys, and community walks.

 A final publication was elaborated as a reference for implementing projects with a focus on cultural heritage as a strategic asset for social cohesion.
 The policy brief encompassed the outcomes and lesson learnt during the implementation of the projects.